Coldcard/firmware/docs/limitations.md

 - for Base58, Bech32 encoded values, if checksum is wrong then it is shown as text
 - binary QR codes are not supported
 - when pasting into a secure note, if the QR's data is > 60 chars long, we assume done

+# Secure Notes & Passwords (Q)

+- when Q picks a password for you (using F1 thru F5), the entropy is 126 bits or more, except F3 which makes an easier to type password of around 48 bits entropy.
+- Title, Sitename and Username fields are limited to 32 characters in length.
+- Passwords are limited to 128 characters.
+- Note text is unlimited, but holding very large notes may affect performance in other areas.